Last updated: 14 December 2022

 There’s always so much hoopla around what is the best waterproof motorcycle jacket on the market.

-But for me, they aren’t versatile enough to warrant the cost.
+But for me, most winter jackets aren’t versatile enough to warrant the cost.

 Yes, they keep you warm and dry.
-But despite what any of the motorcycle magazines say, warm and dry in winter means hot and heavy in summer.
+But despite what most motorcycle magazines say, warm and dry in winter usually means hot and heavy in summer.

 Why A Laminate Waterproof Motorcycle Jacket Might Not Be Best

-I live in the UK, which means it’s cold and wet between the months of November and April.
+I live in the UK, which means it’s cold and wet between November and April.
 This is when top-spec motorcycle jackets come into their own.

-The reason for this is simple: There is no ventilation.
+The reason for this is simple: There is little-to-no ventilation.
+And even if there is, you’ll be buried in a jacket that is weighty and cumbersome.

-The last thing you need when you’re hot and sweaty is a jacket that doesn’t have any ventilation.
-Because that heat can’t escape.
+The last thing you need when you’re hot and sweaty is a jacket that lacks ventilation.
+Because that heat can’t escape – and that means you’ll end up cooking in your own juices like a Sunday-roast chicken.

 The Best Waterproof Motorcycle Jacket: The Right Way To Do It